New Hampshire Administrative License Suspension (ALS)

 Each of these proceedings jeopardizes your right to drive in NH.
 When you hire Lothstein Guerriero, PLLC, one fixed fee covers defense of both proceedings.
 Contact us for a free consultation about this service.

-Please note: you have a right to a hearing on whether your administrative license suspension is valid, but you must request such a hearing within thirty days of either your arrest (if you refused a breath test or blew over the legal limit) or of receipt of your notice of suspension (if you a blood alcohol test was performed).
+Please note: you have a right to a hearing on whether your administrative license suspension is valid, but you must request such a hearing within thirty days of either your arrest (if you refused a breath test or blew over the legal limit) or of receipt of your notice of suspension (if a blood alcohol test was performed).

 Will My License be Suspended if I'm Charged for DWI?

-An ALS will commence if:
+An ALS will commence within 30 days if:

 • You ‘refused’ to submit to a post-arrest chemical test (breath, blood, or urine), OR